wesleytian/wesleytian.com/posts/startup.md

 The chance of joining one of these rocketships early on is indeed incredibly slim.
 And the risk-adjusted financial outcome of joining a startup is probably lower than joining FAANG or a late-stage startup.
 But, what is the probability that you will become a decamillionaire by working at a Big Tech company as an engineer?
 0%.
 Not even 0.00000001%.
 Literally zero.
 Though there is a significant variance in startup outcomes, you still have a shot at incredible wealth by joining a startup.
 Whereas if you join a Big Tech company, you won't have any shot at all.

 Additionally, not all startups are created equal.
 It's silly to say that all startups have an equal chance of failing.
-For example, if Elon Musk tried to start another company, do you think it would have the same chance of failing as if a freshman in college did?
+For example, do you think Elon Musk would have the same chance of successfully a company as a high schooler?
 Obviously not.
-As another example, the average startup fails with a 50% chance in 5 years.
-However, only 20% of the startups that graduated from the YC batch in winter 2016 have ceased operations.
+Likewise, research concludes that the average startup fails with a [50% chance in their 5th year](https://www.investopedia.com/articles/personal-finance/040915/how-many-startups-fail-and-why.asp), but for YC companies, [the probability is only 20%.](https://www.ycdb.co/batch/w16)

-**Takeaway:** Startups are the only shot you have at becoming very rich.
+**Takeaway:** Startups is the only shot you have at becoming very rich (> $10M).
 Not all startups are created equal.
 Look for startups that you think are going to break the curve.

 <a name="reason5"></a>
 ### Reason 5. <strike>Bad management</strike> You are management